MatthewJDavis/matthewjdavis.github.io/_posts/2020-05-04-build-dashboard.md

 Once I have a list of projects, this list is iterated over to create a list of builds for each project, saving the properties I want to display in a pscustomobject and adding to a list.

+The build number and commit properties are added to the object as links which will take the user to the respective pages if clicked on.
+The commit id is shortened to the first 6 characters.

 The final part of the $BuildDataRefresh endpoint is to sync the grid.
 This will update the grid with the new values in the build list (if there are any) when the schedule is run and the cache variable is updated.

 ```powershell